Historic formulae allow you to work with basic market data or calculated results for prior dates. The basic types are as follows:

 - TDA - TDAmeritrade provide daily, weekly and monthly data for US equites and indexes.

 - Yahoo - provide daily weekly and monthly historic data for many exchanges and products.
-Unlike other sources, their close is adjusted for dividends (but may be changed in preferences)
+Like the other sources, their close is adjusted for splits but you can choose in xlq preferences to have their dividend adjusted close returned, and have xlq adjut the open, high and low accordingly.

 |Low||Low for the period|